Shocking footage shows moment hero grabs knife from London Bridge attacker

 "I heard shouting and I looked up and it appeared to be about four or five people in a fight.

-"Then I heard someone shouting to get past, which was very difficult because police cars were flooding the scene and people were running obviously away from the scene
+"Then I heard someone shouting to get past, which was very difficult because police cars were flooding the scene and people were running obviously away from the scene.

 "People running down Gray's Church street.
 I heard sirens very quickly after the gunshots so I think the emergency response was fairly quick.